 - Rings, beads or other findings to put between the gears and earring hooks

 Step 2: Cutting the Gears

-Cut the gears out from the basswood using your laser engraver on the "Basswood" or "General Hard Woods" setting using the template above.
+Cut the gears out from the basswood using the laser engraver on the "Basswood" or "General Hard Woods" setting using the template below.

 The .pdf is sized for a 4" x 24" sheet of bassword.
-The .svg files can be resized and/or added to the drawing software of your choice
+The .svg files can be resized and imported into graphic design software such as Adobe Illustrator or CorelDraw.

 All red lines indicate cuts.